anisadsouza/nexus-sentinel/README.md

 - true SHAP explanations when the app is run from the local `.venv`
 - theme toggle
 - test coverage for core flows

+## What Is Still Ahead

+- training the ML model on real phishing and benign datasets
+- strengthening deployment and hosting
+- adding authentication and user isolation
+- moving to production-grade storage
+- expanding analyst reporting and export workflows
+- optionally adding LIME alongside SHAP

+## Direction

+The long-term direction for Nexus Sentinel is:

+- a deployed web product
+- strong explainability without a confusing interface
+- better model quality with real data
+- private-by-default user experience
+- practical analyst workflows such as batch triage and campaign understanding